S925 Sterling Silver Eight Trigrams Amulet Pendant

 Description

 The Bā Guà originates in the I Ching, one of China’s oldest classical texts, composed across the Zhou dynasty more than three thousand years ago.
-Eight trigrams, each a combination of three solid or broken lines, encode the fundamental principles by which Taoist philosophy reads the world: heaven, earth, water, fire, thunder, wind, mountain, and lake.
-Silversmiths in the Chinese craft tradition carried these symbols into amulets for daily wear, objects understood to orient the wearer within the world’s elemental forces.
-This pendant continues that lineage directly.
+Each of the eight trigrams — three stacked lines, either solid (yang) or broken (yin) — encodes one of the fundamental states through which Taoist philosophy reads natural change: heaven, earth, water, fire, thunder, wind, mountain, and lake.
+The circular arrangement known as Xian Tian, attributed to the legendary Fu Xi, places these eight figures around a central axis to map the complete cycle of transformation.
+Silversmiths in the Chinese craft tradition have carried these symbols into wearable amulets for centuries, objects understood to orient the wearer within the elemental structure of the world.